-I've skied Whistler dozens of times since my first trip in January 1973.
+I have skied Whistler dozens of times since my first trip in January 1973.
 Back then the road up from Vancouver was partially dirt.
-I have seen W/B evolve into a first class, cosmopolitan ski resort with unmatched ski terrain and tons of snow.
-You’ll hear voices from all around the world when you visit.
-Plus, the Canadians are super nice and actually like Americans.
-You’ll notice a lot of young people from Australia and New Zealand who work there on Commonwealth exchange programs.
-They are an especially fun group.
+I have seen W/B evolve into a first class, a cosmopolitan ski resort with unmatched ski terrain and tons of snow.
+You’ll hear voices from all over the world when you visit.
+Plus, the Canadian’s are super nice and actually like Americans.
+You’ll meet a lot of young people from Australia and New Zealand who work there on Commonwealth exchange programs.
+They are an especially fun and carefree clan.

-Cross at the truck border crossing (Highway 15), not Peace Arch.
+Cross the border at the truck border crossing (Hwy 15), not the Peace Arch crossing.
 Watch for signs on I-5.
-There is a sign over I-5, when you approach Bellingham, to give updates on border cross wait times (typically 10- 40 minutes).
-If the wait is greater than 45 minutes, consider driving east eight miles to less crowded Lynden or even farther to the Sumas crossing.
-At the main border, stopping at the duty-free store and buying something can save you 15-20 minutes in line.
-That commitment allows you to cut ahead in line.
-But it’s a trade-off since you often waste that much time stopping and shopping for something you don’t really need (like maple flavored, leaf-shaped cookies).
+There is a sign over I-5, when you approach Bellingham, to give updates on border cross wait times which are typically 5 min - 40 min.
+If the wait is greater than 45 min, consider driving east 8 miles to less crowded Lynden or even farther to Sumas crossing.
+At the border, stopping at the duty-free store and buying something, can save you 15-20 minutes, by allowing you to cut ahead in line.
+But it’s a trade-off since you often waste that much time stopping & shopping for something you don’t really need -- like maple flavored, leaf shaped cookies.

 The drive to Whistler is beautiful, a mostly divided, four-lane highway drive and curvy.
 It takes 1.5 hrs from Van – (Van is what the locals call Vancouver).
-It’s not a classic mountain ski drive but partially through a majestic fiord.
-It’s a modern, newly improved road.
-It is uncommon to see snow on the road with the low elevations and proximity to the water.
+It’s not a classic mountain ski drive, but partially through a wonderful majestic fiord on a modern, newly improved road.
+It is uncommon to see snow on the road because of the low elevations and proximity to the water.
 If you can go during daylight (highly recommended), it is a memorable drive, very scenic and probably a tad safer.

 Ditch The Car

-Once you get to W/B, you will not need a car or even see a car if you stay in the Village (recommended).
-Overnight parking is steep at some hotels.
-The parking lot under the Whistler convention center.
+Once you get to W/B, you will not need a car or even see a car if you stay in Village (recommended).
+Overnight parking is expensive at hotels.
+Try the parking lot under the Whistler convention center.
 Covered, it is $7.50 USD/24 hrs.
 There is free day use only parking in the main lot.
-Good, free local bus service is also available, yet not needed if you are in the Village.
+Good, free local bus service is available – yet not generally needed if you are in the Village.

 The Village is really cool, lots of shops/food/bars/clubs, everything is walkable, even in ski boots.
 There are heated sidewalks.
 I like the rock shop, with some amazing museum quality fossils.
-Elevation of the Village is 2,000 feet, very low.
+Elevation of the Village is 2000ft - very low.
 If it is raining or wet snow in the Village, don’t be overly concerned.
-The covered bubble chairs and gondola will keep you dry into the snowy alpine.
-If it is snowing in the Village, it means quality powder in the alpine.
+The gondolas will keep you dry up to the usually snowy alpine.
+If it is snowing in the Village, it means great quality powder in the alpine.
 Always bring goggles that help in flat light.
-Sun angles are low, snow is white, sky is gray/white.
-There are not many trees up top for contrast.
+Sun angles are low, snow is white, the sky is gray/white (lots of clouds) – there are not many trees up top for contrast.

-Whistler Blackcomb is two massive mountains.
-Don’t worry if there is only minor snow in the village, the alpine is 4,000-5,000 feet higher and a different world.
+Whistler / Blackcomb is two massive mountains.
+Don’t worry if there is only minor snow in the village.
+The alpine is 4,000-5,000ft higher and a different world.
 You’ll mainly ski the upper 2/3rds of the mountain.
 The lower lifts and gondolas are mainly for transportation to the mid and upper lifts for the real skiing.
 I’ve never skied W/B where I didn’t go straight to the top.
 The alpine upper lifts will have deep snow on top of several glaciers.
 Whistler Blackcomb has an excellent lift system – one of the best in all of skiing.

-Consider the "First Tracks" program with a breakfast and an early start on the mountain, especially on a powder day.
-The ride up as the sun rises over the mountainous BC Coast Range is unforgettable.
+Consider the "First Tracks" program with a breakfast and early start on the mountain, especially on a powder day.
+The gondola ride up as the sun rises over the mountainous BC coast range is unforgettable.

 Snow Forecast & Report: Whistler

-There is plenty of intermediate to advanced skiing, mid to upper mountain, so no one will be whining.
-The advanced/expert skier will not be bored.
+There is plenty of intermediate to advanced skiing, on the mid to upper mountain – so no one will be whining.
+The advance/expert skier will not be bored.
 Start your expert adventure at Spanky’s Ladder/Ruby Bowl at Blackcomb for a reality check.
-This is NOT like many lame ski areas, with inflated black diamond runs (groomed) for the grandma from Iowa to ski, all to boost their self-esteem and bragging rights.
-Yes, you better bring your A game when you ski Couloir Extreme and don’t forget to set an edge.
-It’s a long slide.
+This is NOT like many lame ski areas, with inflated black diamond runs (groomed) for grandma from Iowa to ski, all to boost their self-esteem and bragging rights.
+Yes, you better bring your A game when you ski Couloir Extreme – and don’t forget to set an edge, it’s a long slide.

-It is such a big mountain you can hire a tour guide from Extremely Canadian to really get to know the territory, you’ll be blown away!
+W/B is such a big mountain you can hire a tour guide/instructor from Extremely Canadian to really get to know the territory – you’ll be blown away!
 This is a great deal if you wanna to get to know the mountain and improve your skiing.
-They will show you secret powder runs and steeps that will make you tremble or the slope less traveled – lots of insider's local information.
+They will show you secret powder runs, steeps that will make you tremble or the slope less traveled – lots of insider's local information.
 Plus ski instruction.
 I had been skiing there for decades and they showed me so much more – like a whole new mountain, I had no idea.

 Is Whistler or Blackcomb better?

-I prefer Blackcomb, but I always ski both in multi-day trips.
-For me, Blackcomb seems to have less people.
-There also seems to be more diverse terrain.
+I prefer to ski Blackcomb, but I always ski both on multi-day trips.
+For me, Blackcomb seems to have fewer people.
+Also, there seems to be more diverse terrain.
 I love all the skiing in or near Blackcomb Bowl.
-I just like the classic, textbook u-shaped glacial valley with all the associated glacial features; like moraines, couloirs, and cirques.
+I just like the look of the textbook u-shaped glacial valley with all the associated glacial features; like moraines, couloirs and cirques.
 The run at Blackcomb Glacier entrance called Blowhole offers a slightly different formation and snow quality, every time I ski it.
-It is a uniquely wind and snow sculptured into an ever-changing "barrel" of fun.
+It is a unique windblown, sculptured snowdrift producing an ever-changing "barrel" of fun.
 The Seventh Heaven side of Blackcomb can have fog visibility issues, but it is fantastic, especially when it’s all groomed up or completely untracked and deep.

 The best deal is probably the Epic Pass, depending on your length of stay and your overall ski season plans with other ski areas.
-But if that won’t fit consider the EDGE card or the Epic Pass.
-Also, you can get good lodging/ticket deal combinations, which basically duplicate the EDGE card deal, in my experience.
-Use a variety of Internet searches to get the best deals for lodging.
+But if that won’t fit consider the EDGE card.
+Also, you can often get lodging/ticket deals combinations, which almost duplicate the EDGE card deal, in my experience.
 Best bargains are in December and April, no surprise.
 Some lifts can be closed at those times, so there are tradeoffs.
-I love April with the long days, great deals and deep snowpack.
-Ask any local, some of their best powder days are in April.
+I love early April with long days, great deals and deep snowpack.
+Ask any local, some of Whistler’s best powder days are in April.